xiivler/vector-calculator/tutorial.md

 #### (Both Mods)

-If you have not yet activated absolute joystick angles in-game, do so by pressing in the left joystick.
+If you have not yet activated absolute joystick angles in-game, do so by pressing in the left joystick (or by checking the box in the TAS window of MrKatzenGaming's fork).
 It will be clear that they are active, as Mario will go in the same direction if you hold a certain angle on the joystick no matter the camera angle.

 Run the TSV-TAS script and see if you get a vault.
 Keep tweaking the teleport coordinates until you get a vault as close to the edge as possible.